shopware5/shopware/UPGRADE-5.6.md

 * Changed Elasticsearch backend implementation to use an index prefix
 * Changed `sBasket::getAdditionalInfoForUpdateProduct` to add additional text fields for variants as well
 * Changed the emotion detail window to be resizable
+* Changed the generation of `.tmp` files for compiled theme cache

 ### Removals